architectury/architectury-templates/body.md

 ## How to setup the template

-Please read this documentation: [Getting Started with Architectury](https://docs.architectury.dev/plugin/get_started).
+Please read this documentation: [Get Started with Architectury](https://docs.architectury.dev/plugin/get_started).